 - WWTP Upgrade This project will design and construct a new treatment process at the plant and eliminate treatment from the storage lagoons.
-The lagoons will be repurposed for treated effluent storage for surges in treated flows. - WWMP Phase 1 Project 2 Patrol Street This project will design and reconstruct the sewer on Patrol Street. - City Hall Remodel Ph 3 See Street Projects above. - WWMP Phase 1 Project 4 Eckerd Ave This project will design and reconstruct the sewer on Echerd Avenue. - WWMP Phase 1 Project 6 Molalla LS to May Street This project will design and reconstruct the sewer from the Molalla Avenue lift station to the east end of May Street.
+The lagoons will be repurposed for treated effluent storage for surges in treated flows. - WWMP Phase 1 Project 4 Eckerd Ave This project will design and reconstruct the sewer on Echerd Avenue.